quananhle/Python/Software Engineering Practicing/Leetcode/Bloomberg/159. Longest Substring with At Most Two Distinct Characters/README.md

         return ans
 ```

+---

 ![image](https://leetcode.com/problems/longest-substring-with-at-most-two-distinct-characters/Figures/159/sliding.png)

+Algorithm

+Now one could write down the algortihm.

+Return N if the string length N is smaller than 3.
+Set both set pointers in the beginning
+of the string left = 0 and right = 0 and init max substring
+length max_len = 2.
+While right pointer is less than N:
+If hashmap contains less than 3 distinct characters,
+add the current character s[right] in the hashmap and
+move right pointer to the right.
+If hashmap contains 3 distinct characters,
+remove the leftmost character from the hashmap
+and move the left pointer so that sliding window contains
+again 2 distinct characters only.
+Update max_len.

 - Time Complexity : $\mathcal{O}(N)$ where ```N``` is a number of characters in the input string.
 - Space Complexity : $\mathcal{O}(1)$ since additional space is used only for a hashmap with at most ```3``` elements.